Temple History

 Veerabhadra Swamy Shrine

-Long before the modern temple, this sacred location was home to a Veerabhadra Swamy shrine.
-The divine energy of this place has been revered for generations, drawing devotees seeking spiritual blessings and protection.
+Long before the modern temple, this sacred site was home to a Veerabhadra Swamy shrine.
+The divine energy of this place has been revered for generations, drawing devotees seeking protection and spiritual blessings.

-• Sacred shrines dedicated to Veerabhadra (fierce form of Shiva)
+• Sacred shrine dedicated to Veerabhadra (fierce form of Shiva)

 • Village worship traditions passed down through generations